Discover Geological & Environmental Sciences

 We offer a range of degree options that support a wide range of high-demand career paths.
 To make our students even more competitive, our classes also integrate career-oriented professional development, including leadership training and advanced certifications in wilderness first aid and defensive driving.

+Throughout their studies, students in our department utilize a wide range of technology to enrich their experience, including a state of the art GIS computing facility and laboratories designed to explore water resources and water quality, soil functions, and deformation in the Earth's crust.
 Our building contains a mixture of modern classroom, laboratory and office spaces.
 We operate and maintain a range of specialized equipment for teaching- and research-related programs.
 We have five separate labs, each serving distinct scientific purposes.

 Join our family!